-- 6.1 Remove vent plugs from both hydraulic ports. - 6.2 Install the hydraulic adapter in one port as in Figure 5. - 6.3 Install one hydraulic plug in the opposite port on the HTC.

-6.4 Connect the hydraulic pump and slowly apply pressure while attempting to loosen one of the retention set screws by hand with a hex wrench.
-The retention set screws are accessed thru the face of the flange as shown in Figure 21.
+- 6.1 Remove vent plugs from both hydraulic ports. - 6.2 Install the hydraulic adapter in one port as in Figure 5. - 6.3 Install one hydraulic plug in the opposite port on the HTC. - 6.4 Connect the hydraulic pump and slowly apply pressure while attempting to loosen one of the retention set screws by hand with a hex wrench.
+The retention set screws are accessed as shown in Figure 21.
 As soon as the screw is free to rotate stop the pump and hold the pressure.